 Planning five months out

-Planning for the move began in October 2019, immediately after the announcement that the Glenbow Library and Archives would come to UCalgary.
-It took a full five months before they were ready for the first truck.
+Planning for the move began in October 2019, and it took a full five months before they were ready for the first truck.

 Karen Buckley, archival specialist with UCalgary’s University Archives, is leading the packing and processing of the Archives portion of the Glenbow collection.